 Kathrine finished the race, knowing that it would look like a publicity stunt if she stopped.
 Five years later, women were given the right to run in the marathon.

 Child labor is an issue we have not sold yet.
-At the beginning of the 20th century, making children work in various industries was still very common.
+At the beginning of the 20th century, sending children to work was still common in many industries in the USA.

 Until 1908, Lewis Hine was teaching sociology.
 After photographing and writing numerous studies about life and work at the turn of the century, he became the National Child Labor Committee photographer.